 There’s hot cocoa and Scrabble and scavenger hunts again and everything is perfect . . . at first.
 But something doesn’t feel right.
 Whenever Charlie returns to the real world, things are different, and not in a good way.
 And Imogen wants to spend more and more time on the other side.
 It’s almost as if she wants to leave the real world for good.
 If Charlie doesn’t uncover the truth, he could lose himself, the true memory of their mother, and Imogen . . . forever.”

 Little Tree by Loren Long

-(Philomel books/Penguin, 2015)
+(Philomel Books/Penguin, 2015)

 “For graduates, for their parents, for anyone facing change, here is a gorgeously illustrated and stunningly heartfelt ode to the challenges of growing up and letting go.
-A story of the seasons and stepping stones as poignant for parents as for their kids, from the creator of Otis the tractor and illustrator of Love by Matt de la Pena.”
+A story of the seasons and stepping stones as poignant for parents as for their kids, from the creator of Otis the tractor and illustrator of Love by Matt de la Peña.”

-The CTRO Advisory Council established Floyd’s Pick in December 2015 with a proclamation by Beverly Cain, State Librarian of Ohio.
+The CTRO Advisory Council established Floyd’s Pick in December 2015 with a proclamation by Beverly Cain, then State Librarian of Ohio.